 Once you see Brutus, you aren’t likely to forget him.
-He is what you would call “one big dude,” topping out at nearly 1,900 pounds the last time he was weighed.
-One of the largest manatees at Blue Spring, Brutus has been a winter visitor to the park since 1970, when he was first identified.
+He is what you would call “one big dude,” topping nearly 1,900 pounds the last time he was weighed.
+Brutus has been a winter visitor to the park since he was first identified in 1970.

 One of the ways Wayne is able to ID Brutus when he visits Blue Spring is by the long white scar on his back, among several smaller scars.
 Most adult manatees in Florida waters have scars from collisions with boats, and Brutus is no exception.
 Wayne has a “scar pattern chart,” and he uses it to identify individual manatees.

 When he is awake, Brutus is pretty social.
 When he arrives for the winter and departs for the spring, he is usually in the company of other manatees.
 He enjoys play, and often takes part in bouts of splashing and cavorting with other manatees in the spring run.
-Brutus seems to have a good time being where the action is and is also known for pursuing the female manatees at Blue Spring.
+Brutus is also known for pursuing the female manatees at Blue Spring.

-In the last few years, Brutus has once again been asserting his independence by spending some of the winter season at a spring a few miles north of Blue Spring.
+In the last few years, Brutus has wintered at two springs to the north along the Upper St. Johns River, visiting Blue Spring sporadically.
 He has been seen there keeping company with his buddy Merlin, another Blue Spring manatee.
 Luckily, Wayne receives information from other manatee biologists in the area, so he knows what the two old boys are up to.